zzyzek/sandbox/ulhp/hc-umans-companion.md

 The intuition is that even alternating strip flips don't merge cycles, so paths outside of the alternating strip flip remain unaffected.
-If there were a type `III` bounary cell, cycles might get merged and have long ranging effects on connectivity and other paths.
+If there were a type `III` boundary cell, cycles might get merged and have long ranging effects on connectivity and other paths.

 ---